Special Topics Course Descriptions

 Robotics Engineering

-RBE 595 ST. FUNDAMENTALS OF ROBOTICS AND ARTIFICIAL INTELLIGENCE FOR AUTONOMOUS VEHICLE APPLICATIONS
+RBE 595 ST. FUNDAMENTALS OF ARTIFICIAL INTELLIGENCE AND ROBOTICS FOR AUTONOMOUS VEHICLE APPLICATIONS

 This course will provide an introduction to the fundamentals of robotics and artificial intelligence, with a focus on their applications in autonomous vehicles.
 Topics covered will include: